Who We Are

 Due to rapidly shifting digital skills needs, a disconnect exists between the skills of many post-secondary graduates and the technical skills required by employers.

-These digital skills often include a combination of innovation, entrepreneurship, an understanding of the technology adoption processes, and soft skills, including communications, creativity, and adaptability.
+These digital skills are sought in combination with other competencies, including innovation, entrepreneurship, an understanding of the technology adoption processes, as well as skills such as communication, creativity, and adaptability.
 Innovative approaches are needed to better define the digital competencies required to fill this talent gap and create new opportunities.

-The Future Skills Centre will invest $1.24M in a two-year project led by TECHNATION (formerly ITAC), which explores new approaches to defining digital competencies and creating new pathway opportunities into digital roles for non-STEM graduates, internationally-educated professionals, and high-potential workers without traditional credentials.
-This subsidized project uniquely delivers skills training in a heavily-blended approach for digital and professional competencies.
+ADaPT explores new approaches to defining digital competencies and creates new pathway opportunities into digital roles for non-STEM graduates, internationally-educated professionals, and high-potential workers who lack traditional credentials.
+This project delivers unique skills training through a blended approach to foster digital and professional competencies among the participants.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.